59 Low Growing Perennial Plants For Garden Edges and Borders

 This short perennial is an early spring blooming plant that grows in an array of colors.

 Lungwort has a double meaning—it has medicinal properties to treat lung issues, and its leaves have a lung-like shape.
 As an early blooming plant, lungwort is ideal as a garden border.
-It grows up to 18 inches tall and attracts humminbirds as well as other pollinators.
+It grows up to 18 inches tall and attracts hummingbirds as well as other pollinators.

 Monkey Grass